xNaCly/fleck/doc/Structure.md

 The doc directory contains all written documentation for fleck, such as [architecture](./Architecture.md) and [structure](#)

+### logger

+The `logger` module contains logging helpers with colors.

 ### parser

 The `parser` module contains all logic regarding the generation of the abstract syntax tree out of the tokens the scanner / lexer created.

 ### preprocessor

-The `preprocessor` module handles macro replacement.
+The `preprocessor` module handles macro expansion.

 ### scanner